NetEng-Pro/netwk-pro-web/README.md

 II.
 GNU General Public License

-Network Engineering Pro is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License ("GNU GPL") as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Network Pro is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License ("GNU GPL") as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This material is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or
 FITNESS FOR A PARTICULAR PURPOSE.